MarynaShavlak/dev-interview-hub/src/entities/User/ui/DeprecatedProfileCard/README.md

 };
 ```
 ## Conclusion
-The **`DeprecatedProfileCard`** component plays a critical role in maintaining legacy user interface consistency while transitioning to a redesigned profile management system.
+The **`DeprecatedUserCard`** component plays a critical role in maintaining legacy user interface consistency while transitioning to a redesigned profile management system.
 By leveraging outdated UI elements and providing essential profile data management functionalities, it ensures continuity in user experience during the design upgrade process.